MileHacker Logo

 Altitude & Activities

-• Acclimatization: Plan a day or two for your body to adjust.
+• Acclimatization: Plan a day or two for your body to get used to.
 Stay hydrated and limit strenuous activity initially.

-• Outdoor Activities: Dry season (Nov-May) offers the best conditions with clear skies and comfortable temperatures for hiking and walking tours.
+• Outdoor Activities: Dry season (Nov-May) offers the best situations with fair weather and nice weather for hiking and walking tours.

-• Cultural Festivals: Cervantino International Festival typically occurs in October.
-This period attracts significant crowds; booking accommodations and flights well in advance (six months to a year) is common.
+• Cultural Festivals: Cervantino International Festival typically occurs during The month of october.
+This period attracts significant crowds; reserving a place to stay and flights well in advance (six months to per year) is common.

 • Photography: The rainy season provides dramatic cloud formations and unique light, along with lush, green landscapes for striking photographs.